Aprasaks/Aprasaks/README.md

 ### What I pursue

-I am interested in building systems that help people preserve, organize, and revisit knowledge.
+I am interested in building systems that help people slow down, verify information, and preserve the reasoning behind their decisions.

-Trends move quickly, but the questions behind them often remain.
+AI can generate answers faster than ever, but speed does not make an answer trustworthy.
-I care less about chasing every new tool and more about understanding why a tool matters, what it changes, and how it shapes the way we think.
+I care less about chasing every new tool and more about understanding what a tool changes, where it fails, and how humans should decide what to trust.

 Dechive is where I keep those questions.